ScooloV/bbpedia/docs/death_zone/new_inducements.md

 AYLEEN ANDAR
 100,000 GOLD PIECES, AVAILABLE TO ANY TEAM
-*Talent scouts have become a major part of modern Blood Bowl.*
+*Talent scouts have become a major part of modern Blood Bowl.
-*These expert assessors of rookie talent travel the world far and wide,* *sometimes in packs, seeking out those young players that show the* *most ability and hoping to snap them up on behalf of their employer* *before an unscrupulous agent does!*
+These expert assessors of rookie talent travel the world far and wide,* *sometimes in packs, seeking out those young players that show the* *most ability and hoping to snap them up on behalf of their employer* *before an unscrupulous agent does!*

 ![](../media/death_zone/image137.jpg)

-*Ayleen Andar is a talent scout of particular note and in high* *demand with coaches and team owners alike.
+*Ayleen Andar is a talent scout of particular note and in high demand with coaches and team owners alike.
 Ayleen scours the Old*

-*World from end to end, tracking down only the best young players.*
+*World from end to end, tracking down only the best young players.
-*In her time, she's found some of the most*
-*renowned players on the circuit and given*
-*them their big break.
-True, talent scouts*
-*travel a lot and have to witness some truly* *terrible Blood Bowl being played, but as Ayleen* *always says: "Claiming one's expenses back from*
-*the client more than makes up for it!"*
+In her time, she's found some of the most renowned players on the circuit and given them their big break.
+True, talent scouts travel a lot and have to witness some truly terrible Blood Bowl being played, but as Ayleen always says: "Claiming one's expenses back from the client more than makes up for it!"*

 "THIS KID HAS REAL P0TENTIAL!"
 If your team took on any Journeymen during Step 3 of the pre-game sequence, Ayleen will ensure that they are the best, and all are eager to impress!

-Roll a D6 for each, applying a -1 modifierr to the roll for each Journeyman taken on:
+Roll a D6 for each, applying a -1 modifier to the roll for each Journeyman taken on:

 * On a roll of 1 or less, the Journeyman is a team player, but doesn't